Rohitdaddekar/bank_loan_predication/README.md

     Property Area - Urban / Semi Urban / Rural
     Dependants - Number of dependents
     Self Employment Status - Self employed (Y/N)

+    ## Conclusion

+    As we have seen that, Logistic Regression Model is giving highest accuracy of 79.67 %, hence we will use Logistic Regression for predicion.